Season's first storm dumps 3 inches of wet snow, more on the way

-ATTLEBORO -- The area weathered its first winter blow Sunday and Monday with few problems, but had to gear for another shot of snow overnight Monday into Tuesday.
+The area weathered its first blow from winter Sunday and Monday with few problems, but was gearing up for another shot of snow overnight Monday into Tuesday.

 Roads were wet and slick Monday morning but mainly clear for the commuter rush hour following the season’s first snowfall.

-Three inches of snow was recorded in Attleboro, according to the Attleboro Water Department.
+Three inches were recorded in Attleboro, according to the city water department.

 In Norton, 3.2 inches of snow fell and 3 inches were reported in Foxboro, according to the National Weather Service office in Norton.